Tossan99/absolut-zero/README.md

 ### Frameworks

-- **Django:** Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+- **Django v4.2:** Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Built by experienced developers, it takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
 It’s free and open source.

 - **Crispy Forms:** Django-crispy-forms is an application that helps to manage Django forms.
 It allows adjusting forms' properties (such as method, send button or CSS classes) on the backend without having to re-write them in the template.

-- **Bootstrap v5.0:** Bootstrap is a free, open source front-end development framework for the creation of websites and web apps.
+- **Bootstrap v5.3:** Bootstrap is a free, open source front-end development framework for the creation of websites and web apps.
 Designed to enable responsive development of mobile-first websites, Bootstrap provides a collection of syntax for template designs.

-- **AWS:** A cloud-based media management platform used for storing and serving images in the E-commerce project.
+### Cloud Service
+- **AWS:** AWS is a leading cloud computing platform offered by Amazon.
+It provides a wide range of services for businesses to build and deploy scalable, reliable, and secure applications and infrastructure.
+With AWS, businesses can innovate and grow without the burden of managing physical hardware.

 ### Database